maxatome/go-testdeep/internal/spew/README.md

 ```
 * Indent
-	String to use for each indentation level for Dump functions.
+	String to use for each indentation level for Sdump function.
 	It is a single space by default.
 A popular alternative is "\t".

 * MaxDepth